 4. Maintain administrative records of hall activities, incident documentation, and other records consistent with current policies and procedures.

 5. Assist the hall senate in budgeting and record keeping of student activity appropriations.

 Bachelor's degree and University residence hall leadership experience required.
-Must be a full-time, degree-seeking student in a UNI graduate program.
+Must be a full-time, degree-seeking student in the Post-Secondary Education Master's Program.
 Must be enrolled in 9 graduate credits each semester of assistantship.
 Maintain a GPA of at least 3.00.
 First semester graduate students must have an undergraduate GPA of at least 3.00.

 Residence hall leadership experience required.
 Ability to build and maintain collaborative relationships with diverse populations a, lead student teams, and effectively communicate and problem solve with others required.
 Ability to fulfill job responsibilities in 20 hours per week, including evening and weekend work required.